romange/blog/content/post/single_threaded_redis.md

 There are quite a few articles on the internet and lots of academic research in this domain.
 See [this post](https://www.networkpages.nl/the-golden-rule-of-staffing-in-contact-centers/), for example.

-Obviously, vertical scale is equivalent to rending a bigger warehouse and horizontal scale is equivalent to provisioning multiple smaller places.
+Obviously, vertical scale is equivalent to renting a bigger warehouse and horizontal scale is equivalent to provisioning multiple smaller places.

-Lets do some simulation for memory-store use-case.
-Suppose we provision 9 nodes that are expected to host 12GB of data on average with standard deviation of 2GB.
-We would rent servers with `12GB+2*2GB=16GB` capacity, in total `144GB` with `36GB` margin.
+Lets switch back to memory-store example.
+Suppose we provision 9 nodes that are expected to host 12GB of data *on average* with standard deviation - 2GB.
+We would take servers with `12GB+2*2GB=16GB` capacity, in total `144GB` with `36GB` margin.
 With a single server, however, we would need `108 + sqrt(9) * 4 = 120GB`.
 We just reduced the overall cost of the system by 17%.
 And if 17% seems not much, we can compare a single server with arbitrary many `n` servers